-You don’t really need supplements in order to achieve great results in calisthenics but if you can afford some I highly recommend you to give them a try.
-They could really help you speed up the whole process.
+You don’t really need supplements in order to achieve great results with calisthenics but if you can afford them you should really give them a try because they can really help.

-To give you a good answer let’s get deeper and see what’s the main purpose of supplements and what they do for us.
+Let’s get deeper and see what’s the main purpose of supplements and how they can help you according to science…

-For me, supplements are very useful artificially created products (they don’t grow on trees or the soil).
+For me, supplements are very useful artificially created products (they don’t grow on trees or in soil).

-They should be packed with all kinds of beneficial ingredients to the human body.
+Because of that, they are packed with all kinds of beneficial ingredients, vitamins and minerals that give plenty of benefits to the human body.

 Consuming those ingredients is scientifically proven to help you with many different things.